trychlos/pwix-i18n/README.md

 This is not a typo: internally `pwix:i18n` replaces underscores with hyphens, and so will be triggered the callback.

 Callback prototype is `cb( language )`.

+#### `pwixI18n.language( [language] )`

+As a getter, returns the configured language, making sure it is not null, defaulting to 'en-US'.

+A reactive data source.

+As a setter, configure the desired language.

 #### `pwixI18n.namespace( namespace, translations_object )`
 #### `pwixI18n.namespace( namespace, language, keyed_translated_strings )`